somaz94/image-tag-updater/README.md

   infrastructure repository.
 - Backup Option: Use the backup option to control whether a backup file is created (true) or not (false).
+- File Selection: You can use either `file_pattern` (e.g., "dev*.values.yaml") or
+  `target_values_file` (e.g., "dev1.values.yaml") to specify which files to update.
+Only one of these options is required.

 ## License